-This is a rather grizzly cowboy tune from way back, written by John Phillips of Mamas and Papas fame.
+This is a rather grizzly cowboy tune by John Phillips (of Mamas and Papas fame) from way back (pre-Mamas and Papas).
 It was covered by the young Joni Mitchell, among others.
 Bruce Gavin has been doing this song justice for many decades, here with Matt on guitars and mandolin and John Toste on harmonies.
 Over the years, Bruce has added a few lyrics of his own.
-Matt does a little of his Jerry thing and does it well.
+Matt does a little of his Jerry-thing and does it well.